 Q. I only plan to go out one or two times.
 What pass should I get?

 A.You should purchase day passes.
 A day pass for hiking on national forest lands is $5 and state lands is $10.
 It costs $15 to enter Mount Rainier or Olympic National Parks, and that pass is good for a week.
 These passes are sometimes available at the trailhead, but you shouldn't count on it.
 Both the Discover Pass and Northwest Forest Pass can be purchased and printed online.
 Check WTA's Recreation Pass Info page for details.

 Q. Ugh!
 These fees infuriate me.
 I already pay taxes for these public lands, and I don't feel like I should pay extra.
 Is there anywhere I can go without forking over more money for passes?

 A. Fortunately, there do remain a number of places hikers can go without paying additional fees.
 North Cascades National Park is one, as long as your hike originates along Highway 20.
 The Olympic Coast (managed by Olympic National Park) is free, except in some instances where hikers enter though tribal land.
 Most county parks are free, though there may be some exceptions.
 There are also a growing number of trails on lands managed by land trusts that do not require an entry fee.
 Finally, there actually are a number of trailheads in national forests that do not require the Northwest Forest Pass.
 The Northwest Forest Pass is only required where the trailhead offers some sort of developed facility, like a picnic table or toilet.
 Want to figure out if your desired hike requires the pass?
 Go to this page, and check to see if your trail is on the list.

 Q. Is there a way for me to earn a free pass?

 A. Yes.
-Federal (national park, national forest, national wildlife refuge, etc.) and state (Washington State Parks, DNR, state wildlife land) fee free days are listed here.
+Federal (national park, national forest, national wildlife refuge, etc.) and state (Washington State Parks, DNR, state wildlife land) fee free days for 2014 are listed .